Skip to content

 Scope of environmental watering

-The total volume available for release to the Snowy River in 2022-23 is 205,110 ML.
-That is one of the highest volumes of water for the environment ever available for the Snowy River.
+The total volume available for release to the Snowy River in 2023-24 is 220,500 ML, which for the third year in a row is one of the highest volumes of water for the environment ever available for the Snowy River.

 For further information, visit the NSW Department of Planning and Environment’s Water for the environment website at https://www.environment.nsw.gov.au/topics/water/water-for-the-environment/snowy-and-montane.